 The first strategy takes an inward examination of our own personalities.
 This approach sees the day as a way to explore personality traits and examining the roots of those traits.
 Each one of us shows a different side of our characters at other times and in different places.
 Sometimes our personalities appear to be altered, depending on whom we are with and what we are doing.
 With these things in mind, the day focuses our thoughts on our own personality traits.

 The other view of the observance aims to raise awareness of the disorder.
-Multiple Personality Disorder is also known as Dissociative Identity Disorder (DID).
-It is characterized by at least two distinct and relatively enduring identities or dissociated personality, states that alternately control a person’s behavior.
+Multiple Personality Disorder is better known as Dissociative Identity Disorder (DID).
+It is characterized by at least two distinct and relatively enduring identities or dissociated personality states that alternately control a person’s behavior.
 Someone with DID will experience memory impairment for important information not explained by ordinary forgetfulness.
 While the disorder affects less than .1 to 1 percent of the population, its impact is profound for that community and their family.
 The continued need for treatment, support, and research remains.

 HOW TO OBSERVE #MultiplePersonalityDay